Any idea that drums up interest in your business can qualify as a form of marketing. The challenge is figuring out which ideas actually work.

 Giving something away is one tactic that can capture people’s attention and peak their interest in your business.
 While not every one of these people will become customers, you undoubtedly will benefit from the effort.

 Two of the most common types of giveaways are sweepstakes and contests.
 While some people use these terms interchangeably, they actually are quite different.

 In deciding whether to run a sweepstakes or a contest, it will help if you understand how they differ, how they are alike, and which one will best fit your marketing needs.

-A sweepstakes is a game.
+To explain the difference between sweepstakes and contests we’ll start here.
+A sweepstake is a game.
 It involves chance, and there is an equal opportunity for everyone who enters to win.

 In general, people will need to obtain an entry in order to participate in a sweepstakes.
 You may allow multiple entries per person or you can choose to restrict it to only one entry per person.
 Allowing more entries will give some people better chances of winning.

 As Realtime Media explains, you will always choose the winner of a sweepstakes through a draw.
 That means every entry has an equal chance of being chosen because the draw is completely random.

 Another key point of a sweepstakes is that it usually offers a large grand prize.
 It may also include smaller prizes to give more people chances to win something, as well as to increase their interest in the game.

 The key distinguishing points of a sweepstakes are the following:

 Reasons To Run a Sweepstakes